snowzach/doods2/README.md

 ## Logging
 This lets you set the logging level of the server.

+## DOODS - log
+This lets you set the logging of detections.
+`detections` - Log detections (default)
+`all` - Log ALL detections (before apply the filters for regions, labels, etc)

 ## DOODS - boxes
 The boxes allows you to set if, when requesting an image be returned, will the detections be drawn with bounding boxes.